Silver0x10/AlmostSfM/README.md

 <br/>

-**NOTE:** wrong **positions initialization** using relative pose estimate.
-The visualization above was produced using GT relative poses.
+**NOTE:** wrong **positions initialization** using original direction vectors.
+The visualization above was produced using GT direction vectors.

 # **Hot to Run**